reema0814/Azure-Synapse-Analytics-Day/08-data-science-with-spark.md

 >**NOTE**: Successfully completing Task 1 is a prerequisite for this exercise.

-In this exercise you will use the model registered in Exercise 2 to perform predictions using the AML integration features of Synapse Studio.
+In this exercise, you will use the model registered in Exercise 2 to perform predictions using the AML integration features of Synapse Studio.

 1. In Synapse Studio, select the `Data` hub, `Workspace` section, `SQLPool01` SQL database, and locate the `wwi_ml.CustomerTest` table.